Dileep2000/100_Days_of_Python/README.md

 # Day 6 Functions and while Loops

 On Day 6 we learnt about Functions and while loops.
 Using them we have cleared some puzzles in [Reborgs world](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Alone&url=worlds%2Ftutorial_en%2Falone.json).

+# Day 7 Hangman

+On Day 7 we utilized every thing that we have learned from past 6 days to create a simple hangman game.
+We need to guess the random word within the 6 lifes that we have.
+It is fun playing.